egorom/CDC-Project/README.md

 ### I have also seen plenty of publications that use 4th order Runge Kutta method.

-### My idea as of 7/5 is to create this for basic SIR model then, if time allows, extend to SEIR or SIRS model as this seems a logical way to tackle this with the given time.
+### My idea as of 7/5/23 is to create this for basic SIR model then, if time allows, extend to SEIR/SIRS/with deaths model as this seems a logical way to tackle this with the given time.

 ## Questions